Right Arrow

 • Routine clearing of stacked materials from sightlines.

-Video analytics monitor for vehicles and people in restricted or poorly lit zones, automatically flagging “person enters no-go zone” or “forklift enters no-go zone” events.
-This helps safety teams target problem areas for lighting upgrades and adjust traffic flows faster.
+Video AI analytics monitor for vehicles and people in restricted zones, automatically flagging “person enters no-go zone” or “forklift enters no-go zone” events.
+This aids safety teams in targeting problem areas for lighting upgrades and adjusting traffic flows faster.

 3. Poor Materials Handling and Unsecured Loads